pip-tasks/pip-tasks-js/README.md

 $Run = 'none'
 ```

-Typical scenario to work with this component includes the following steps:
+A typical scenario to work with this component may include the following steps:

 * Pull changes from Git repository
 ```powershell